ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 For example, there is a [Helm plugin](https://github.com/bloodorangeio/octant-helm){:target="_blank" rel="noopener noreferrer"} available and Jenkins X has a repository of Octant [plugins](https://github.com/jenkins-x/octant-jx){:target="_blank" rel="noopener noreferrer"}.

 If you are a fan of web dashboards, then you should give Octant a try.
 Once you start to work with it, you will feel that it has a lot of potential.
-If you do prefer something more natively and working in a separate application window, then I suggest you look further and read more in this blog post.
+If you do prefer something more natively and working in a separate application window, then we suggest you to continue reading this blog post.

 <img alt="Octant slideshow" src="{{ '/img/2020-08-06-kubernetes-clients-comparison/octant.gif' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 1000px;">
 <p style="text-align: center; font-style: italic;">Octant slideshow</p>